 a.
 Honor Board hearings shall be conducted in private.

 b.
-An officer of the Honor Board shall preside over each hearing panel.
+Honor Board panels shall consist of two undergraduate students and one faculty member.
+One of the students will serve as a student officer of the Honor Board and shall preside over each hearing panel.
 The Faculty Chair of the Honor Board shall notify all parties of the date and time of the hearing.

 c.
 Evidence: Relevant documentary evidence and written statements may be accepted as information for consideration by an Honor Board hearing panel at the discretion of the officer.
 Relevant evidence submitted regarding the charge should be shared with the parties and the Hearing Board within a reasonable time before the hearing.

 d.
 All procedural questions are subject to the reasonable discretion and final decision of the officer of the Honor Board hearing panel.
 Formal rules of process, procedure, and/or technical rules of evidence, such as are applied in criminal or civil court, are not used in Code proceedings.